 Once speed control is switched off, the previously programmed set speed will be erased.

-To set a speed
+To set a speed-except Caterpillar/Cummins engines

 • Press SET ACCEL.
 For speed control to operate, the speed control must be ON and the vehicle speed must be greater than 48 km/h (30 mph).